DaniCarmo/Elementary-Stars-p2/README.md

 # Introduction

-Kindergraten Stars is a fun and interactive quiz for children aged three to six years of age, who can practice and increase their knowledge of the alphabet, colors, shapes and numbers.
+Kindergarten Stars is a fun and interactive quiz for children aged three to six years of age, who can practice and increase their knowledge of the alphabet, colors, shapes and numbers.
 This quiz is to provide a fun and friendly vibe for both children and their guardians and provides an inviting space that makes learning fun at home.
 Players can play as many times as they like while logging their highscore and practice each level to reinforce what they learn at creche/school.

 # User Goals and Stories